rikumat/chess-engine/documentation/viikkoraportit/report4.md

 # Week 4

 ## Weekly progress
 This week i completed creating my own move generator.
 According to extensive unittests, it should work properly.
-Consequently, custom move generation is now ready, apart from the integration with the Ai.
+Consequently, custom move generation is now ready, waiting for integration with the Ai.
 I decided to leave this to next week as it would pose a stability risk if done during the final hours before the deadline.

 ## Unclear and troubling things
 Everything is quite clear right now.